 Imagine a world without diapers.
 The mere thought is a nightmare, isn’t it?
 Disposable diapers are a godsend for mothers.
 But there is one thing both disposable and cloth diapers share.
 Diaper rash!

 There are various agents that can cause diaper rashes.
 But the most common cause is a yeast called Candida.
-If you are a new mom, you need to arm yourself with some knowledge about these nasty rashes!
+If you are a new mom, then read on as we tell you how to treat diaper rashes in babies.